cojulieanne/mlops-e2e-project/README.md

 -- Added docker folder and airflow folder

 -- Added airflow/dags to ensure modularity, allowing independent testing of workflow tasks without affecting the core ml code

+-- if this error is encountered "Virtualization support not detected" make sure to enable SVM on your BIOS

+--